juand-r/naacl-2019-notes/README.md

 - (Poster) PAWS: Paraphrase Adversaries from Word Scrambling
 - (Poster) **Value-based Search in Execution Space for Mapping Instructions to Programs.**
 - (Poster) **Text Processing Like Humans Do: Visually Attacking and Shielding NLP Systems**
+- (Poster) Rotational Unit of Memory: A Novel Representation Unit for RNNs with Scalable Applications

 #### Oral